C ABI Contract

 eunoia_freevoid eunoia_free(char *)

-There is no generated C header today—declare the five prototypes yourself from the table above.
+There is no generated C header today—declare the eight prototypes yourself from the table above.

 eunoia-capi builds as both a cdylib (for runtime dlopen, as Julia does) and a staticlib: